opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 If you need to reset the values of the Nextcloud integration (as an administrator), you can always reset the OAuth values from both sides of the integration by clicking on the **Reset OAuth values** (in Nextcloud) or **Replace OAuth values** (in OpenProject) buttons.

 > **Important**: When you reset/replace these values, you will need to update the configuration with the new OAuth credentials from the side you are reseting.
-This will also require all users to re-authorize OpenProject to access their Nextcloud by logging in again.
+This will also require all users to re-authorize OpenProject to access their Nextcloud account by logging in again.

 ![nextcloud_reset_OPOAuth](3_2_06 -NC_OP_OAuth_Replace.png)